sbd-community/handbook/docs/standards/eu/cra-overview.md

 ### 4.1 Product Risk Classification (The Four Tiers) {#product-risk-classes}

 The CRA establishes a four-tier risk classification system.
 A product's classification determines the conformity assessment procedure it must undergo before receiving a CE mark.
-The classification depends on whether the product is listed in [CRA Annex III][cra_annexIII] or [CRA Annex IV][cra_annexIV] of the regulation.
+The classification depends on whether the product is listed in [CRA Annex III][cra_annexIII] or [CRA Annex IV][cra_annexIV] of the regulation. **[Implementing Regulation (EU) 2025/2392][cra_impl_oj]** provides the official technical descriptions for all 28 product categories, clarifying exactly which products fall into each tier.

 - **Default Category (Unclassified):** This is the baseline tier for the vast majority (~90%) of products with digital elements.
 It covers any product **not listed** in Annex III or Annex IV.
     - **Assessment:** Manufacturers can perform a self-assessment (**Module A**).
 The manufacturer retains the flexibility to choose a stricter conformity assessment procedure involving a third party if they wish ([CRA Art.
 32 § 1][cra_art32], [CRA Rec.
 93][cra_rec93]).